Where will I be working?

 How long does the program run?

-The Trailhead Ambassador Program runs from mid-May through September, on Saturdays and Sundays.
+The Trailhead Ambassador Program runs from mid-May through October, on Fridays and Saturdays.

 Email august.spires@mtsgreenway.org with any questions